gsrohde/betydbdoc-dataentry/add site.md

     -   If a site name is given, try to locate the site using a combination of Google and Google Maps
-    -   If latitude and longitude are given in the paper, search by lat and lon, which will return all sites within 1 degree lat and long.
+    -   If latitude and longitude are given in the paper, search by lat and lon, which will return all sites within $\pm$ 1 degree lat and long.
     -   If an existing site is plausibly the same site as the one mentioned in the paper, it will be necessary to check other